Frequently Asked Hammered Dulcimer Questions

 - a case for the instrument, ~$50-300 depending upon the size and features.
 Most these days are soft cases made from well padded Cordura nylon.
 They protect the instrument when inevitably banged into something while being carried.
 Its thermal insulation (from the foam padding) also helps the instrument stay in tune as it's carried through indoor and outdoor temperature changes.
 If you will travelling much with your instrument I recommend spending the money for a good case.
 These are NOT cases you can check as luggage when flying, which are heavier and more expensive.

 The tuners I find work best are made by the companies Snark, Sabine and Boss.
 Many people use Korg tuners as well.
-My current favorite is the clip-on Snark SN2, which eliminates the need for a separate clip-on pickup (vibration sensor).
+The current favorite for most players (including me) is the convenient and inexpensive clip-on Snark SN2 or SN8, which eliminates the need for a separate clip-on pickup (vibration sensor).

 I also recommend (unless you have a Snark) getting a clip-on pickup if you can (~$10-18) - otherwise you're likely to discover the pitch of your refrigerator motor, the traffic outside, etc. Don't get the suction cup type of pickup - it's really just a microphone, not a vibration-sensitive transducer.